 How to Get to Monument Valley

 There are a handful of airports to choose from but the best option is Phoenix Sky Harbor International Airport (PHX).
-The drive from Phoenix to Monument Valley is330 mi (531.084) and takes about 5 hours.
-There are some great stops along the way such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon.
-Make sure you allow yourself enough time to visit.
+The drive from Phoenix to Monument Valley is 330 mi (531.084) and takes about 5 hours.
+There are some beautiful stops along the way such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon.
+Make sure you allow yourself time to explore.
+Flagstaff Pulliam Airport (FLG), is the closest airport, however, it requires a connecting flight and then roughly 3 hours of driving.

 - McCarran International Airport (LAS), Las Vegas: 410 mi